France Travel Planner by Tom Brosnahan & Jane Fisher Transport for Nice, France

 Train

-SNCF, the French National Railways, operates trains from Marseille east along the Côte d'Azur, to other cities and towns in France, the Principality of Monaco, and to nearby Italy.
+SNCF, the French National Railways, operates trains directly to/from Paris, from Marseille east along the Côte d'Azur, to other cities and towns in France, the Principality of Monaco, and to nearby Italy.

-Nice has several other train stations, including Gare St-Augustin west of the city center near the airport, and Gare de Nice-Riquier northeast of the center.
+Nice has several other train stations, including Gare Saint-Augustin-Aéroport west of the city center near the airport, and Gare de Nice-Riquier northeast of the center.

 TER Regional Trains

-Besides the high-speed TGV trains, regional SNCF TER trains connect Nice with other cities and towns along the Côte d'Azur, from Marseille via Toulon and Cannes to the Italian frontier at Menton.
+Besides the high-speed TGV and Ouigo trains, regional SNCF TER trains connect Nice with other cities and towns along the Côte d'Azur, from Marseille via Toulon and Cannes to the Italian frontier at Menton and Vintimille.
 More...

 Chemins de Fer de Provence

-Right next to the Gare Nice-Ville (Gare Nice-Thiers) is the Gare CP for the Chemins de Fer de Provence train to Digne-les-Bains.
+Right next to the Gare Nice-Ville is the Gare CP for the Chemins de Fer de Provence train to Digne-les-Bains, part of the ZOU! regional transport network (see below).

 Tram